SonarSource/sonar-java/README.md

 ### Custom Rules

-If you have an idea for a rule but you are not sure that everyone needs it you can implement a [custom rule](docs/CUSTOM_RULES.md) available only for you.
+If you have an idea for a rule or some rules but you are not sure that everyone needs it, you can explore a sample plugin containing some custom rules.
+This project can be [browsed](https://github.com/SonarSource/sonar-custom-rules-examples/tree/master/java-custom-rules) or [downloaded](https://github.com/SonarSource/sonar-custom-rules-examples/archive/master.zip).
 Note that in order to help you, we highly recommend to first follow the [Custom Rules 101 tutorial](docs/CUSTOM_RULES_101.md) before diving directly into implementing rules from scratch.

 <a name="testing"></a>
 Testing